AnubhavGupta3377/Reinforcement-Learning/Readme.md

 - I missed adding bootstrapping to the notes.
 Many DP methods update estimates of values of states based on estimates of values of successor states.
 That is they **update estimates based on other estimates**.
 This general idea is known as **bootstrapping**.

 ### Implementations Details
-For implementing and testing the algorithms, I have used Google Colab, as RL algorithms are typically computationally expensive.
+For implementing and testing the algorithms, I have used Google Colab.

 #### openai_gym_tutorial
 - Notebook to set up the Gym environment (Resource: https://gym.openai.com/docs/)